 Use a larger preferably horizontal planter with adequate drainage.

-Fill planter with well-drained clay or sandy loam.
+Fill the planter with well-drained clay or sandy loam.
 Add a slow-release fertilizer to the soil.
 Spread lemon balm seed evenly…it grows quickly.
 Be ready to thin the seedlings as they grow so there is enough space between the plants.

 Place the planter in a spot that gets at least six hours of sun a day.